Modified gravity from Weyl connection and the $f(R,\cal{A})$ extension: Modified gravity from Weyl geometry

 where a subscript denotes the derivative of function $f$ in terms of that argument.
 Additionally, variation of the action with respect to the Weyl field gives

 Once again, imposing the matter conservation equation $\nabla_{\mu} T^{\mu}{}_{\nu} = 0$, equation (\ref{Weylfieldeqs}) implies $ \nabla_{\mu} K^{\mu}{}_{\nu} = 0$ too.

 The above equations are the most general equations of modified gravity from Weyl connection.
-In this case we have $2+2$ degrees of freedom, where the first extra degree of freedom comparing to general relativity is the Weyl field, while the second one arises as usual from the $f(\tilde{R})$ part, and thus from the higher-than-linear terms of the Ricci scalar.
+In this case one has an extra vector degree of freedom ({three propagating modes}) comparing to general relativity, namely the Weyl field, while another extra scalar degree of freedom, {the scalaron}, arises as usual from the $f(\tilde{R})$ part, and thus from the higher-than-linear terms of the Ricci scalar.
 Hence, the higher derivative terms that appear in the metric field equations are not problematic, since they signal the presence of the extra degree of freedom and can be eliminated through a conformal transformation.
 On the other hand, note that the Weyl field equation of motion is second-order.
-Thus, the class of theory at hand is also free from Ostrogradsky ghosts.
+Thus, the class of theory at hand is also free from Ostrogradsky ghosts. {Finally, note that this general class of theories does not anymore fall with the generalised Proca theories \cite{Heisenberg:2014rta}, due to the presence of the nonlinear-in-$R$ terms. }

 Lastly, let us make a comment on gauge invariance.
 As mentioned above, the initial introduction of the Weyl field was made for gauge invariance reasons.
 In general, by upgrading it to a dynamical field and introducing potentials and couplings would not respect this invariance, unless the various terms are carefully chosen in order to be gauge invariant (under the known gauge transformations of the Weyl field), or using other approaches such as the introduction of the St\"uckelberg mechanism.
 Nevertheless, even in the general cases where no care is devoted to the potentials and couplings choices, the presented theories are justifiable, considered in the effective field theory (EFT) framework where any term consistent with the spacetime symmetries and the desired field content can appear in the action (gauge invariance is not a strict requirement in effective theories, since symmetry-breaking terms can emerge as part of low-energy or effective descriptions of more fundamental dynamics by integrating out degrees of freedom).